cr/hx870/README.md

 If you can C and figure out their custom lingo for defining bitfields, you'll have no trouble reading it.

+## Experimantal support for GPS log

+GPS logs can now be exported and erased.
+Supported output formats are GPX, JSON, and raw log bytes.
+`hxtool gpslog` should dump some log content to screen if radio is in programming mode.
+See `hxtool gpslog --help` for usage info.

 ## HX870 USB protocol

 The hardware exposes three USB endpoints, EP0, EP1, and EP2.
 EP0 is a control endpoint.